Broomstick (horse): At stud

 Broomstick was retired to stud duty at Capt.
 Brown's Senorita Stock Farm near Lexington, Kentucky, where he sired three crops including 1911 Kentucky Derby winner Meridian, Sweeper II who raced in England and in 1912 won the Classic 2,000 Guineas Stakes, and the 1913 American Horse of the Year Whisk Broom II who went on to sire Whiskery, the winner of the 1927 Kentucky Derby.
 Capt.
 Brown died in late 1905 and his brother, W. Harry Brown, continued on with the business until November 23, 1908, when he sold Broomstick and twenty-eight other horses at a Fasig-Tipton auction.

-Purchased by Harry Payne Whitney, Broomstick was sent to stand at his Brookdale Farm in Lincroft, New Jersey, where he continued as a great sire.
-Even with only an average eleven foals per crop, of those eleven foals twenty five percent were stakes winners.
-The best of the lot was Regret, the first filly to win the Kentucky Derby which she did in 1915.
-He also sired Cudgel who, in his time, beat Exterminator, Sun Briar, Johren, and Roamer.
-And then there was the extraordinary Tippity Witchet who raced 266 times over thirteen seasons and won 78 of those starts, came in second 52 times, and third 42 times.
+Purchased by Harry Payne Whitney, Broomstick was sent to stand at Brookdale Farm in Lincroft, New Jersey.
+He averaged eleven foals per crop, approximately 25 percent of which were stakes winners.
+His offspring included Regret, the first filly to win the Kentucky Derby, in 1915, as well as Cudgel and Tippy Witchet.
+Tippy Witchet raced 266 times over thirteen seasons, winning 78 races, finishing second 52 times, and third 42 times.

 Broomstick was America's leading sire from 1913 to 1915 and among the top ten for 17 years: 1910 to 1927.
 From 280 named foals, he sired 207 winners, of which 67 were stakes winners.
 He was also an important broodmare sire, leading the North American list in 1932 and 1933.

 Broomstick died on March 24, 1931, at age 30 and was buried at the C.V.
 Whitney Farm in Lexington, Kentucky.
 In 1956 he was inducted into the U.S. Racing Hall of Fame.